i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 Step four is teaching about core vocabulary including what it is and why these words are so important to teach.
 I go over core vs fringe, the versatility of core, good core words to start with, and descriptive teaching.

 During this step, you might want to implement a core word of the week system.
 Or, you could provide a yearly handout with a few words to focus on each month.
 For other teams, just encouraging modeling of core vocabulary words is enough (and less overwhelming!).
+My training guide now has core word activity pages, with tons of suggestions on activities and daily routines that will provide opportunities to use these critical words!

 The final step is setting up communication opportunities.
 During this step, I teach about effective prompting (not doing too much!) and eliciting communication.